You cannot convert an opposite-sex civil partnership to a marriage in England and Wales.

 The signing of the declaration can then be followed by a ceremony and a marriage certificate will be issued, at a cost of £11 each.

-All fees apart from attendance at approved premises are set by government.
+Please note: All fees (except for attendance at approved premises) are set by government.